-Important things you should keep in mind about these benefits: • Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary.
-Plan physicians must provide or arrange your care.
-A facility charge applies to services that appear in this section if the services are performed in an ambulatory surgical center, outpatient department of a hospital, or an outpatient clinic owned by a hospital. • The calendar year deductible is \$850 Self Only or \$1,700 Self Plus One or Self and Family under the Standard Option.
+- Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. - Plan physicians must provide or arrange your care. - A facility charge applies to services that appear in this section if the services are performed in an ambulatory surgical center, outpatient department of a hospital, or an outpatient clinic owned by a hospital. - The calendar year deductible is \$850 Self Only or \$1,700 Self Plus One or Self and Family under the Standard Option.
 Your actual deductible may be reduced by your participation in activities that fund your Health Incentive Account (HIA).
 The deductible is waived for services that require a copayment.
 The deductible is also waived for preventive screenings and certain immunizations.
-We added "(No deductible)" to show when the calendar year deductible does not apply. • You are protected by an annual catastrophic limit for out-of-pocket expenses for covered services.
+We added "(No deductible)" to show when the calendar year deductible does not apply. - You are protected by an annual catastrophic limit for out-of-pocket expenses for covered services.
 Under Standard Option, after your share of deductibles, copayments and coinsurance total \$6,000 for Self Only, or \$12,000 for Self Plus One or Self and Family in any calendar year, benefits for covered services increases to 100% for the remainder of the calendar year.
-Certain expenses do not count toward your out-of-pocket maximum and you must continue to pay these expenses once you reach your out-of-pocket maximum, such as expenses in excess of the Plan's benefit maximum, amounts in excess of the Plan allowance, or if you use non-participating providers. our costs for covered services , for valuable information about how cost etion 9 about coordinating benefits with other coverage, including with Benefit Description You pay After the calendar year deductible Note: The calendar y We Note: The calendar year deductible applies to many of the benefits in this Section.
+Certain expenses do not count toward your out-of-pocket maximum and you must continue to pay these expenses once you reach your out-of-pocket maximum, such as expenses in excess of the Plan's benefit maximum, amounts in excess of the Plan allowance, or if you use non-participating providers. - Be sure to read Section 4, Your Costs for Covered Services, for valuable information about how cost sharing works.
+Also read Section 9 about coordinating benefits with other coverage, including with Medicare. - The coverage and cost-sharing listed below are for services provided by physicians and other health care professionals for your medical care.
+See Section 5(c) for cost-sharing associated with the facility (i.e., hospital, surgical center, etc.).

+Benefit Description You pay After the calendar year deductible Note: The calendar year deductible applies to many of the benefits in this Section.
 We say "(No deductible)" when it does not apply.
-Diagnostic and treatment servic s Standard Option Professional services of physicians \$20 per office visit for a PCP (No deductible) • In physician's office \$50 per office visit for a specialist (No deductible) Professional services of physicians \$50 per office visit for a specialist (No deductible) • During a hospital stay 20% of the Plan allowance for other covered services • In a skilled nursing facility.
-Limited per calendar year combined with Ex facility admissions.
-Office medical consultations Second surgical opinion Advance care planning Professional services of physiciansAt a convenience care clinic \$20 per visit (No deductible)
+Diagnostic and treatment services Standard Option Professional services of physicians \$20 per office visit for a PCP (No deductible) In physician's office \$50 per office visit for a specialist (No deductible) Professional services of physicians \$50 per office visit for a specialist (No deductible) During a hospital stay 20% of the Plan allowance for other covered services In a skilled nursing facility.
+Limited to 100 days per calendar year combined with Extended care facility admissions.
+Office medical consultations Second surgical opinion Advance care planning Professional interpretation of diagnostic testing results